Last updated: June 20, 2026

 Disaster and storm help

-If a disaster damages your home, car, food, medicine, or job, follow county emergency notices and check SCEMD.
+If a disaster damages your home, car, food, medicine, or job, follow county emergency notices and check SCEMD alerts.
 Disaster aid depends on declarations, county eligibility, insurance, and program rules.
 Keep photos, receipts, insurance letters, hotel bills, repair estimates, and proof of address.

 Documents to gather before you apply

 Do not wait to apply just because one paper is missing.
-Apply with what you have, then upload or bring the missing item as soon as possible.
-Take clear phone photos of every document and save confirmation numbers.
+Apply with what you have, then upload or bring missing items as soon as possible.
+Take clear photos of documents and save confirmation numbers.
+ASMOM’s documents checklist can help you organize papers across programs.

 | Document | Why it helps | Examples |